SDCs & Excise Taxes - City of Happy Valley

 Increase in system development charges

-July 1, 2023
+July 1, 2025

-TSDC from $11,309 to $12,304
+TSDC from $12,556 to $12,779

-PSDC from $9,273 to $10,089
+PSDC from $10,296 to $10,479

 What Are System Development Charges (SDCs)?

 System development charges are fees paid by new development to recover a portion of the cost of existing infrastructure and to help fund the new infrastructure necessary to serve new development.
 Infrastructure includes streets, the water system, sanitary and storm sewers, and parks.
 There are two main parts to each SDC, a reimbursement fee, and an improvement fee.
 The reimbursement fee is the cost to “buy into” existing capital investment in infrastructure.
 The improvement fee is the cost to fund new infrastructure made necessary by new development.
 SDCs are collected at the time a building permit is issued for new construction.
 Existing developed properties also pay SDCs when connecting to the sanitary or storm sewers.
-An incremental SDC is collected when the use of a developed property intensifies—for example, requiring a larger water meter or creating a more impervious surface area.
+An incremental SDC is collected when the use of a developed property intensifies—for example, requiring a larger water meter or creating a larger impervious surface area.

 How Are SDCs Calculated?